Using the term “Partner” in Census Records

 1900 98,374

-However, investigating these records leads to several examples where “Partner” was used for convents.
-In London, Madison, Ohio in the 1940 U.S. Census we find an example of four nuns living together.
-The first is listed as “Head” and the others are “Partners”.
-Sister Mary Charles is enumerated as head of household.
-Sister Mary Baptist, Sister Mary Anastasia and Sister Mary Paschal are all listed as “Partner”.
+However, delving into these records reveals instances where “Partner” was used for unconventional living arrangements.
+In the 1940 U.S. Census in London, Madison, Ohio, we find an example of four nuns living together.
+Sister Mary Charles is listed as the “Head,” while Sister Mary Baptist, Sister Mary Anastasia, and Sister Mary Paschal are all listed as “Partner”.
+I’m not suggesting this was a four-way Lesbian relationship, but an example of extending the term beyond traditional relationships.

-The term “Partner” is used to describe the relationship of movie stars Randolph Scott & Cary Grant in their 1940 enumeration.
-(See Image 2).
-These leading men met in 1932 and lived together for 12 years in a beach house dubbed “Bachelor Hall” by powerful Hollywood studios, which controlled their public and private lives.
-They always denied being lovers though rumors about their relationship persist.
-In the 1940 Census, Randolph is the Head and Cary is shown as Partner.
-(See Image 3.)
+The term “Partner” also offers a glimpse into the relationship of movie stars Randolph Scott & Cary Grant in their 1940 enumeration (see Image 2).
+They lived together for 12 years in a beach house dubbed “Bachelor Hall” by Hollywood studios controlling their public and private image.
+The 1940 Census designates Randolph as the “Head” and Cary as the “Partner” (see Image 3).
+Although they denied being lovers, persistent rumors surround their relationship.

 State of New York, Census of 1915 – Instructions to Enumerators (Woodgate History: State of New York, 1915), page 17; digital images, Woodgate History Library).